 Ok, so what level is safe?
-We contend that if your home is properly ventilated and appliances working as they should then your CO levels should be comparable to outside.
-Typical levels outside will vary between 0-5ppm.
-The levels outside are generally higher in summer and lower in the winter.
-Homes that are well insulated, spray foamed, or too tight may trap high carbon monoxide concentrations along with other toxic pollutants.
+We contend if your home is properly ventilated and appliances working as they should then your carbon monoxide levels should be comparable to outside.
+Typical levels outside will vary between 0-2ppm.
+We define levels below 3.0ppm in the normal zone, safe and comparable to most homes tested.
+Generally, the levels outside are generally higher in summer and lower in the winter.
+Homes that are well insulated, spray foamed, or too tight trap toxic pollutants including dangerous gasses like carbon monoxide.

 |OSHA PEL (General Industry)||50 ppm TWA|

 |ASHRAE||9.0 ppm TWA|